-Rory Fitzgerald is a solicitor with over ten years' experience practising in the UK and Ireland.
-He also has substantial international media experience.
-The combination of these skills led him to develop additional expertise in legal communications.
+Rory Fitzgerald is a solicitor with significant experience practising in the UK and Ireland.
+He also has substantial international communications and media experience.
+The combination of these skills led him to develop specialist expertise in legal communications.
 You can find out more about his work here:

-Rory's primary professional work as a solicitor has seen him advise global companies, government departments and individuals.
-He has worked as a lawyer in Dublin, London, Brussels and Melbourne.
+Rory's work as a solicitor has seen him advise global companies, government departments and high-profile individuals.
+He has worked as a lawyer in Dublin, London and Brussel.
 He has broad litigation, regulatory, commercial and in-house expertise.
-He has worked on many high profile cases and major transactions.
-He was the solicitor for the successful appellant in the 2017 UK Supreme Court case, R v Platt.
+He has worked on many high profile cases, including acting as solicitor for the successful appellant in the 2017 UK Supreme Court case, R v Platt.

 Rory trained as a solicitor in Dublin and Brussels with leading Irish law firm, McCann FitzGerald.
-This excellent training saw him gain experience in complex international transactions and litigation.
-He also gained experience in banking and financial services and was seconded to the Irish Department of Justice to draft complex financial services legislation.
+This excellent training saw him gain experience in complex international transactions and litigation while also working with the Irish Department of Justice to draft legislation.

 While working as a solicitor, Rory simultaneously developed his interest in journalism.
-His journalistic work soon appeared in major international publications including The New York Times, The Boston Globe and The Irish Times and Newsday.
-His work was referenced by the BBC, CNN and many other media outlets.
-He primarily covered legal, economic and political affairs.
+His journalistic work soon appeared in major international publications including The New York Times, The Boston Globe, The Irish Times and The Daily Telegraph.
+His work was referenced by the BBC, CNN and other major media outlets.
+He primarily writes about legal, economic and social affairs.

 If you'd like more detail about the legal, media and communications strands of Rory's work, please click on the links above.